leangjia/blender_docs/manual/modeling/modifiers/generate/subdivision_surface.rst

    .. note::

-      This value can have an affect on how accurate :ref:`Edge Creases <modifiers-generate-subsurf-creases>` can be.
+      This value can affect the accuracy of :ref:`Edge Creases <modifiers-generate-subsurf-creases>`;
-      Using a higher *Quality* value will allow for a wider range of crease values to work accurately.
+      using a higher *Quality* value will allow for a wider range of crease values to work accurately.

 UV Smooth
    Controls how subdivision smoothing is applied to UVs.